English exonyms: Canada

 Numerous places in the predominantly French speaking province of Quebec have historically had English exonyms; in most cases, the exonym was a straight translation of the place's French name, with only one major city which ever had an English exonym that was entirely different from its original French name.
 With a few exceptions, such as Quebec City, these are no longer widely used.
 Exonyms are also commonly seen with regard to First Nations and Inuit peoples and communities; although government and media sources have evolved in recent years toward using these places' native endonyms, common usage may still favour the older exonyms.

 Cambodia

-During the Khmer Rogue period (1975–1979), the country was known in English as Democratic Kampuchea, closer to the endonym than its modern English exonym.
+During the Khmer Rouge period (1975–1979), the country was known in English as Democratic Kampuchea, closer to the endonym than its modern English exonym.
 The English exonym of Cambodia is based on the French exonym, Cambodge.
 The endonym is sometimes used in English, but the exonym is far more common.